vesln/jsmd/README.md

   execute it
 * It will report failures if any

-For examples check the [examples folder](https://github.com/vesln/jsmd/tree/master/examples).
+See the [examples](https://github.com/vesln/jsmd/tree/master/examples) for more info.

 ## Installation